josmar-crwdstffng/angular/aio/content/guide/upgrade-setup.md

 ## What's in the QuickStart seed?

 The **QuickStart seed** provides a basic QuickStart playground application and other files necessary for local development.
-Consequently, there are many files in the project folder on your machine, most of which you can [learn about later](guide/file-structure).
+Consequently, there are many files in the project directory on your machine, most of which you can [learn about later](guide/file-structure).

 <div class="alert is-helpful">